-Here you will find images, photos and finder charts of past, present and future comets, plus other observations of interest.
+Here you will find information, photos and finder charts of Comets - past, present and future, plus other observations of interest.

-Listen in to Comet Watch on Astronomy FM http://astronomy.fm/
+Comet Watch on Astronomy FM http://astronomy.fm/ (join the comet watch Facebook group)

 Weekly comet information by Seiichi Yoshida http://www.aerith.net/comet/weekly/current.html